broadinstitute/dig-aggregator-methods/bottom-line/README.md

 ### Trans-Ethnic Analysis

 After each ancestry has been processed, METAL is run across all the ancestries with `OVERLAP OFF`.

-If the only ancestry present was "Mixed" then this should result in an identity operation.
+If "Mixed" ancestry datasets were excluded from the ancestry-specific analysis (due to the presence of at least one non-mixed dataset), then mixed ancestry datasets are loaded and the following operataions are performed on the trans-ethnic results:

+1. Any mixed-ancestry variants with a larger, single-dataset N than the combined, trans-ethnic N will replace the trans-ethnic result.
+2. All UNIQUE, mixed-ancestry variants are added to the trans-ethnic results.

 ## Loading Results